 The word ‘dementia’ describes a set of symptoms that can include memory loss, difficulties with thinking, problem-solving or language.
-These changes are often small to start with, but for someone with dementia, they can become severe enough to affect daily life.
-A person with dementia can also experience changes in their mood and behaviour.
+These changes can often be small to start with but over time can become severe enough to affect everyday life.
+A person with dementia may also experience a change in their mood or behaviour.

-According to the Alzheimer’s Society, there are 850,000 people currently living with dementia in the UK and there is clear evidence that this on the increase.
-Dementia is caused when there is damage to the neurons in the brain and once the brain cells are injured they then lose their ability to communicate with other cells leading to dysfunction.
-The symptoms that an individual with dementia may experience will depend on the part of the brain that is damaged.
+According to the Alzheimer’s Society, there are 850,000 people currently living with dementia in the UK and there is clear evidence that this is on the increase.
+Dementia is normally caused when there is damage to the neurons in the brain.
+Once the brain cells are damaged they lose the ability to communicate with other cells leading to dysfunction.
+The symptoms that an individual with dementia may experience depends on the part of the brain that is damaged.

-- Day to day memory, such as difficulty in recalling events that have happened recently.
+- Day to day memory – difficulty in recalling events that have happened

-- Difficulty in concentrating, planning or organising, such as making decisions, problem-solving or carrying out tasks.
+- Difficulty in concentrating, planning or organising, making decisions, problem-solving or carrying out tasks.

-- Language, such as difficulties in following a conversation or finding the right word for something
+- Language – difficulties in following a conversation or finding the right word for something

-- Visuospatial skills, such as problems judging distances and seeing objects in three dimensions
+- Visuospatial skills – problems judging distancing and seeing objects in three dimensions.

-- Orientation, such as losing track of the day or date or becoming confused about where they are.
+- Orientation – losing track of the day/date or becoming confused about where they are.

-Coming to terms with the diagnosis of dementia can be extremely hard, not just for you but for your friends and family members.
+Having dementia can be hard not only for you but for your friends and family.
 The illness is a slow process making the grieving process of losing a loved one, a slow and painful process, as the person who once knew may have changed or become unrecognisable.

-If your suffering from dementia, you may be feeling sad and frustrated at the fact that this is happening to you.
-You might be worried about the future and may even be worried about your family and your friends.
-If you are a family member or friend of someone who is suffering from dementia.
-You may be finding it hard to deal with the loss of your loved one or you may be finding it hard to meet the needs of your loved one.
+If you are suffering from dementia, you may be feeling sad and frustrated at the fact this is happening to you.
+You might be worried about your future and may even be worried about your family and friends.

-Whatever the issue and whether you are the one suffering from dementia or you are a family member or friend, Kruti St Helen at Be U Counselling Service based in Poole, Dorset can help you.
-We will not be able to cure the illness but counselling can provide a safe space where you can learn to come to terms with the diagnosis.
-It can help you to manage the change that the illnesses brings in your life.
+Whether you are suffering from dementia, or you are a family member or friend, Kruti St Helen at Be U Counselling Service based in Poole can help you.
+We can not cure the illness but counselling can provide a safe space where you can come to terms with the diagnosis and learn to accept and manage the changes that illness brings in your life.

-I offer a 30 minute, no obligation session, where you can come and meet me, ask me questions or use it as a short counselling session to get a feel for what counselling is like and whether it is something that you want to commit to.
-This session will also give you an opportunity to discover if you feel comfortable working with me and are able to build a therapeutic relationship with me, which is very important for counselling to take place.
-If after the 30 minutes, you are happy and would like to commit to the counselling sessions, I will book you in for an assessment session where we will set out a therapeutic contract.
+I offer a free 30 minute, no obligation session where you can come and meet me, ask me questions or use it as a short counselling session to get a feel for what to commit to.
+This session will give you the opportunity to discover if you feel comfortable working with me and are able to build a therapeutic relationship with me which is important for counselling to take place.
+If after the 30 minutes, you are happy and would like to continue the counselling sessions, I will book you in for an assessment session where we will set out a therapeutic contract.